 - 1 cup water

 - Pour cranberries into saucepan.

-- Bring to boil then reduce to a simmer for 10 minutes.
+- Bring to boil, then reduce heat and let the mixture simmer for 10 minutes.